 If researchers have any queries related to GDPR in the context of their particular research study or clinical trial, they should address these to CTRG.

-The University’s Human Tissue Governance team has no legal basis to receive, process or store personal and sensitive data (in particular related to patients).
+The University’s Research Governance, Ethics & Assurance Team has no legal basis to receive, process or store personal and sensitive data (in particular related to patients).
 Therefore, it is imperative that such information is not sent to us.
 Instead, please ensure you have anonymised the information appropriately before sending it to us.